konsumer/iptvjoiner/README.md

-This is a tool to merge & filter m3u & xmltv lists, for use with plex and other services that can only read shorter lists.
+This is a tool to merge & filter m3u & xmltv lists, and emulate a hdhomerun device for use with plex and other services that can only read shorter lists.

+You can kind of think of it like a simple & very fast [xTeVe](https://github.com/xteve-project/xTeVe) + [m3u4u](http://m3u4u.com/), combined.
+I used both of these together before i made it. [xTeVe](https://github.com/xteve-project/xTeVe) will turn m3u/epg into a fake HDHomeRun device (for plex) and you can use [m3u4u](http://m3u4u.com/) to manage your playlist and trim it down (because [xTeVe](https://github.com/xteve-project/xTeVe) can't handle really big lists.)
+With this service, you only need the one thing, and I like the UI better on mine than both of those.

 ## local